andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

 - When they ask *"Where's the caching?"* → **CachedCustomer**.
 - When they ask *"How does the rental process work?"* → show them the **decorator chain**.

-Your code becomes self-documenting.
-Your architecture becomes business-driven.
-Your tests become trivial.
+Our code becomes self-documenting.
+Our architecture becomes business-driven.
+Our tests become trivial.

 > That's the power of the Decorator Pattern.